 Nutritional Profile and benefits

-A part from the aromatic feature, TRUFFLES biochemical composition encompasses multiple nutritional and medicinal benefits.
+Apart from the aromatic feature, Truffles biochemical composition encompasses multiple nutritional and medicinal benefits.

-Truffles have a rich nutritional value with proteins, fats (60% are unsaturated fatty acid such as oleic acid and linoleic acid), minerals and lipids.
+Truffles have a rich nutritional value with proteins, fats (60% unsaturated fatty acid such as oleic acid and linoleic acid), minerals and lipids.

 They are known as a rich source of amino acids, especially the sulfur-containing ones (cysteine and methionine) that are generally very limited in other plant-derived foods.